 Neither Upgrade nor Prosper charges prepayment fees.
 This means if you are able to pay more than your monthly payment or pay off your entire loan early, you will not be penalized.
 (Believe it or not, some lenders will penalize you for this!)

 As shown in the chart above, both lenders do charge origination fees, which is essentially a servicing fee (sometimes called a “closing fee”).
-Both lenders charge between 1% and 5%, which varies depending on your financial and credit profile.
+Upgrade charges between 1% and 6%.
+Prosper charges between 1% and 5%, which varies depending on your financial and credit profile.
 The fee is taken out of the loan amount one time, and the money you receive in your bank account will already have the origination fee subtracted.

 Both lenders do charge late fees.
 Prosper may levy a late fee on payments more than 15 days late, and Upgrade may also charge a late fee of up to $10 on payments 15 days past due.